mnicosia99/dsci550-team/homework2/readme.md

     python3 Text_Extraction.py

 #### Creating input JSON files for Grover Input
-This code combines data from the Bik dataset, scraped data from Pubmed, and the extracted text output from Text_Extraction.py to create input JSON files for Grover input that contain metadata for each paper.
+This code combines data from the Bik dataset, scraped data from Pubmed, and the extracted text output from Text_Extraction.py to create input JSON files for Grover that contain text and metadata for each paper.

 Requirements: os, json, requests, lxml, bs4